More than 58% of online users are active on

 find when going through Facebook Insights in order to make better marketing

-the ability to analyze your competitors.
-You can use the Facebook “Pages to
+the ability to analyze your competitors with the “Pages to

-From car enthusiast groups like Miata Club (28k members)
+From car enthusiast groups like Mazda Miata Club (79k members)

-members) to buy and sell groups like Orlando Online Yard Sale (70k
+members) to local buy and sell groups like Orlando Yard Sales (106k

 members), Facebook groups are used for many different purposes, but they

 all have the ability to create a community around their topics.

 These groups are a great opportunity for business owners